PoPGRI/Race/pages/installation/docker.md

 {% include alert terminal='docker run --name graic_con --privileged --rm --gpus all --env NVIDIA_DISABLE_REQUIRE=1 -it --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw sundw2014/graic /bin/bash
 ' %}

+### Step 3.
+Root access to the container (optional)

+In case you need the root access (e.g., when installing new libaries), you can use the following command to get a root terminal when the container is running

+{% include alert terminal='docker exec -u 0 -it graic_con /bin/bash' %}

-Now the container is running, you can follow the instructions below to run GRAIC inside the container.
+Now the container is running, you can follow the [instructions](running.md) to run GRAIC inside the container.

 </div>